Aliases for CASP14 Gene

 GeneCards Summary for CASP14 Gene

-CASP14 (Caspase 14, Apoptosis-Related Cysteine Peptidase) is a Protein Coding gene.
-Diseases associated with CASP14 include myocardial infarction and plasma cell neoplasm.
-Among its related pathways are EGFR Signaling Pathway and Apoptosis and Autophagy.
-GO annotations related to this gene include cysteine-type endopeptidase activity.
-An important paralog of this gene is CASP1.
+CASP14 (Caspase 14) is a Protein Coding gene.
+Diseases associated with CASP14 include Ichthyosis, Congenital, Autosomal Recessive 12 and Ichthyosis.
+Among its related pathways are p53 Signaling and Keratinization.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and cysteine-type endopeptidase activity involved in apoptotic signaling pathway.
+An important paralog of this gene is CASP7.